DaveBackus/Data_Bootcamp/README.md

 ### Data Bootcamp

 Materials for a course about economic, financial, and business data based on the Python programming language.
-It is designed to give (i) students some familiarity with economic and financial data and its uses and (ii) programming newbies a sense of how modern software makes life easier and more interesting.  .
+It is designed to give (i) students some familiarity with economic and financial data and its uses and (ii) programming newbies a sense of how modern software makes life easier and more interesting.

 We will offer two sections of the course in Spring 2016, one for undergrads (ECON-UB.0232, Tuesday and Thursday, 2-3:15, January 26 to May 10) and one for MBA students (ECON-GB.2313, Wednesday nights, 6-9pm, February 8 to May 9).

-You can find more information at
+You can find more information about the course at

 * [Course description and FAQ](https://docs.google.com/document/d/1EYvjgbeXk-BUGVrrVzJGqsaGaxYng1qSSB_3cxdsyJE/edit?usp=sharing)
 * [Book](https://www.gitbook.com/book/davebackus/test/details) (first few chapters done, the others will be fleshed out between now and January 2016)

-**Mini-courses.**  We ran (or will run) non-credit mini-courses in 2014 and 2015.
-The idea for the 2015 version is to give students some exposure to the Python programming language and a sense of how it can be used to access and manipulate data.
-Former students tell us it's an essential business skill.
-The schedule is
+**Mini-courses.**  We ran a non-credit mini-course in 2014 and plan another one for 2015.
+The mini-course will expose you to the Python programming language and illustrate the power you will have over data.
+Excel is a fine program, but it will remind you of doing arithmetic on your fingers.
+Former students tell us it's become an essential business skill in asset management, tech, and marketing.
+An alum with strong programming skills worries that this course will make him obsolete.

+The 2015 mini-course schedule is

 * Friday, November 6, 2-4pm.
 Python fundamentals and an introduction to graphics.
 * Friday, November 13, 2-4pm.
-Accessing data from spreadsheets and internet sources and putting it to work.
+Accessing data from spreadsheets and internet sources, examples of what's possible.

 We'll post additional information/material here as we develop it.
 The materials for the Fall 2014 version are a little terse, and now include notes to ourselves, but here they are: